-Managing operational risk in an insurer's processes under an ORM Framework generally follows a consistent cycle, termed here as the ORM Cycle.

-This section outlines the ORM Cycle and associated steps observed by FSRA that should be taken to manage an operational risk in rating/underwriting, including specific considerations.
+Managing operational risk in an insurer's processes generally follows a consistent cycle, termed here as the ORM cycle.
+This section outlines the ORM cycle and associated steps observed by FSRA that should be taken to manage an operational risk in rating/underwriting, including specific considerations.

-- 1. Risk identification: An insurer's ORM Framework should outline how it will ensure that operational risks are identified in a timely manner.
-The specific tools used to identify operational risk will depend on a range of relevant factors, particularly the nature (including business model), size, complexity and risk profile of the insurer examples of identification tools include surveys, workshops, registers and questionnaires. - 2.
-Risk assessment: An insurer's ORM Framework should outline how it will assess the materiality of identified operational risks in a consistent manner.
-The insurer should be able to articulate its inherent and residual risk, where inherent risk is defined as the risk level prior to accounting for existing controls or risk responses, and residual risk is defined as the risk level after accounting for existing controls/responses.
+1) Risk identification: An insurer's ORM framework should outline how it will ensure that operational risks are identified in a timely manner.
+The specific tools used to identify operational risk will depend on a range of relevant factors, particularly the nature

+(including business model), size, complexity and risk profile of the insurer - examples of identification tools include surveys, workshops, registers, and questionnaires.

-- 3. Risk prioritization and mitigation: Based on the risk level identified through the assessment process, the insurer can rank any new risk against its pre-existing risks for prioritization purposes and, therefore, can determine how the risk should be managed (e.g., accept, reduce, share, avoid) to align with its risk appetite.
-The insurer's ORM Framework should outline the processes and controls by which risks are prioritized and managed. - 4.
-Risk monitoring and reporting: An insurer's ORM Framework should outline how it will monitor risks being managed, how it will report risk levels to relevant stakeholders and how it will address risks that fall outside acceptable levels.
-When a risk falls outside acceptable levels, the insurer's ORM Framework should outline how action plans will be established to bring risks within acceptable levels, including appropriate escalations if needed, to Senior Management and the Board of Directors.
+- 2) Risk assessment: An insurer's ORM framework should outline how it will assess the materiality of identified operational risks in a consistent manner.
+The insurer should be able to articulate its inherent and residual risk, where inherent risk is defined as the risk level prior to accounting for existing controls or risk responses and residual risk is defined as the risk level after taking into account existing controls/responses. - 3) Risk prioritization and mitigation: Based on the risk level identified through the assessment process, the insurer can rank any new risk against its pre-existing risks for prioritization purposes and, therefore, can determine how the risk should be managed (e.g. accept, reduce, share, avoid).
+The insurer's ORM framework should outline the processes and controls by which risks are prioritized and managed. - 4) Risk monitoring and reporting: An insurer's ORM framework should outline how it will monitor risks being managed, how it will report risk levels to relevant stakeholders, and how it will address risks that fall outside acceptable levels.
+When a risk falls outside acceptable levels, the insurer's ORM framework should outline how action plans will be established to bring risks within acceptable levels, including appropriate escalations if needed, to the Senior Management and Board of Directors.

-The ORM Cycle should occur on an ongoing basis for existing processes and on an ad-hoc basis as required for new product introductions, projects or changes contemplated to existing products and processes.

-On a periodic basis, the insurer should also review all high-risk areas (even those that are appropriately mitigated within acceptable levels) to have a full understanding of the significant or emerging risks to ensure its operational risk is within its risk appetite.
+The ORM Cycle should occur on an on-going basis for existing processes and on an ad-hoc basis as required for new product introductions, projects or changes contemplated to existing products and processes.
+On a periodic basis, the insurer should also review all high-risk areas (even those that are appropriately mitigated within acceptable levels) in order to have a full understanding of all the significant risks.